Introduction to international development

 Our unique introductory course has been completely revised to reflect the latest thinking and practice in international development.
 This course quickly brings you up to speed with the most important global issues and emerging debates.

-You will learn about the historical context to development work, the global balance of power and the major actors, as well as the current approaches to development and what makes for successful development work.
+Using a mix of real-life examples, group discussion and practical activities, you will learn about the historical context to development work, the global balance of power and the major actors, as well as the current approaches to development and what makes for successful development work.

 What you will learn